 Florida law prohibits the sale of alcoholic beverages by persons who do not have the appropriate license to sell such beverages.
 Under no circumstances will the sale of alcohol be permitted unless the appropriate license has been obtained.
-University policy does not allow the delivery or sale of alcoholic beverages by non-University agents to individuals or groups on University property, unless special permission for the event has been given by the Dean of Students.
+University policy does not allow the delivery or sale of alcoholic beverages by non-University agents to individuals or groups on University property, unless special permission for the event has been given by the Chief Student Affairs Officer/Dean of Students.

-The possession and use of alcoholic beverages in the University residential facilities for students is detailed below:
+The possession and use of alcoholic beverages in the University residential facilities for students is detailed in Residential Life policies.